DHBW-FN-TIT20/verteilte-systeme-bbps/README.md

 [Spdlog](https://github.com/gabime/spdlog) is a lightweight logging library for C++.
 This library is used to log all user information and errors to the console.
 Furthermore, with the help of the `--debug` argument, debug information can be displayed.

+### doxygen
+[doxygen](https://www.doxygen.nl) is used to create a HTML documentation based on the docstrings in the source code.

 ## User Tests (Python)